Grantglass/HumanitiesResearch/README.md

 The Boolean search operator NEAR is equal to putting a search query in quotes, i.e., "sponge bob squarepants".
 You're essentially telling the search engine that you want all of these words, in this specific order or this specific phrase.
 ```

+Be aware:  In many, but not all, databases, the AND is implied.
+For example, Google automatically puts an AND in between your search terms.

+Though all your search terms are included in the results, they may not be connected together in the way you want.
+For example, this search:  college students test anxiety  is translated to:  college AND students AND test AND anxiety.
+The words may appear individually throughout the resulting records.

+You can search using phrases to make your results more specific.
+For example:  "college students" AND "test anxiety".
+This way, the phrases show up in the results as you expect them to be.

 ## Boolean Basic Math - Can Help With Your Search